Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 On the inside, the gun uses a locked-breech barrel instead of the 1911 link system — this design simplifies disassembly for maintenance purposes.

 The top of the gun is all 1911.
-A slab slide 1911 slide mates perfectly with the CZ 75 frame and allows for a railed option.
+A slab slide 1911 slide mates perfectly with the CZ 75 frame which features a full-length accessory rail.

 In terms of action, it’s all 1911.